zahraakbari1234/flutter_ble/README.md

+# bluetooth_arduino_app

-# this project is going to be an app which communicates with arduino through bluetooth.
+this project is going to be an app which communicates with arduino through bluetooth.
 The aim of this project is using this app in IOT projects .
 The UI will be added soon .

 sending and recieving data has not added yet.